franciscop/swear/README.md

 - Automatic **Promise.all()** for arrays.
 - **Chainable** interface that allows for a scripting syntax like jQuery.
 - Extends the **API of the Promise value** so it's intuitive to follow.
+- Can transparently wrap an async function to make it use swear().

 See how `swear()` compares to native promises when you have some async operations: